 The Uniform Operations Bureau, commanded by Maj.
 Kevin Smith, is the department's largest bureau, comprising over 300 officers and supervisors.
 This bureau is responsible for the department's patrol operations, as well as the Community Policing Program, the Canine Section and the Traffic Section.
 Patrol operations are divided geographically into North and South divisions, and those divisions are further divided into zones and beats.

 This bureau, commanded by Maj.
-Brian C. Smith, includes the Criminal Investigations and Special Investigations divisions.
+Christopher Hensley, includes the Criminal Investigations and Special Investigations divisions.
 Detectives, forensic investigators and supervisors investigate a multitude of crimes against persons and their property, ranging from larceny to homicide.

 Administrative Support Bureau